jpwallace22/react-lazify/README.md

 ## Features

 Will change any selected default import into a React Lazy import.
 Is this really hard to do?
-No.. however I wanted to learn how to make an extension and I was tired of writing out lazy imports.
+No.. however I wanted to learn how to make an extension and I was tired of writing out lazy imports

 To use the extension: